 Many of the influences identified in ACCE’s Horizon Report are more relevant than ever.
 In the current climate, it is crucial that we dive back into discussions about the nature of belonging and gathering and how many chamber business models rely too heavily on membership and event revenue.
 How can we ensure the ongoing stability of our organizations during a time of stay-at-home orders and social distancing?

 Our ongoing activities serve as a think tank for the future of chambers.
 But we want to hear from everyone in the industry.
 How are you thinking about your chamber’s business model?
 Over the last week, we’ve heard lots of discussions around:

 - Increasing mission-based fundraising from individual, corporate and philanthropic sources to focus on solving your community’s greatest challenges.

 - Opportunities for fee-for-service revenue.
 What services can your chamber provide that public and private sector organizations will pay for?
-Current chamber examples include: business retention and expansion; talent attraction; place-making, workforce solutions; executive relocation services; small business training and programs; diversity equity and inclusion training.
+Current chamber examples include: business retention and expansion; talent attraction; place-making, workforce solutions; custom economic research; executive relocation services; small business training and programs; diversity equity and inclusion training.

 - Exploration of different plug-and-play subscription models.